 Protecting your privacy is very important to us.
 Please review our Privacy Statement in order to better understand our commitment to maintaining your privacy, as well as our use and disclosure of your information.

 Languages and translation of agreement

-- implement and maintain all appropriate security measures for the processing of personal data;
+- Implement and maintain all appropriate security measures in relation to the processing of such personal data; and

 Complete agreement and third party rights

 This user agreement sets forth the entire understanding between you and us with respect to our service.

 If any provision of this user agreement is held to be invalid or unenforceable, such provision shall be struck out and the remaining provisions shall be enforced.